07 Aug, 2025 Four benefits to a church from annual outreach equipping

 - Testimonial / storytelling skills – to be able to give evidences to the truth of the message through story, whether our own, someone else’s, the story of amazing things in nature, or of positive societal change enabled by Christianity in history.

 - Teamwork skills – because God made us different for a reason.
+(This releases the potential of ‘invitation’.)

 All of these things are biblical, and can be taught from a biblical base.

-2. Outreach equipping strengthens a persons BELIEF in their faith
+2. Outreach equipping strengthens a person’s BELIEF in their faith

 3. Outreach equipping propels a person to greater HOLINESS